Richienb/pegg/README.md

 #### toPromise(fluentFFmpegObj)

-Convert the [Fluent FFMpeg](https://www.npmjs.com/package/fluent-ffmpeg) object to use a Promise.
+Convert a [Fluent FFMpeg](https://www.npmjs.com/package/fluent-ffmpeg) object to use a Promise.

 ##### fluentFFmpegObj